 Circe was a sorceress with many and extraordinary powers who lived on the island of Eea, later identified by some authors with Circeo on the west coast of Italy.
 She transformed her enemies and all those who offended her into animals.

 Homer calls her a goddess and describes her home in Eea, the island of Alba, as a beautiful palace that stood in the middle of a dense forest; all around the house lions and wolves, victims of Circe’s magical arts, terrified visitors.

 The Homeric Circe is rich in the charm of ambiguities: a terrible goddess, a woman with a clear voice, a sorceress with many drugs.
 Odysseus divides his companions into two groups and sends one out to explore, but they fall victim to Circe’s spells that transform them into pigs.

 Odysseus goes to their rescue and in the forest, he meets the god Hermes, who makes him immune to magic.
 Thus, he can penetrate the sorceress’s house and render it harmless.
 The episode constitutes the widest concession to the magical world found in Homer: in fact, magic is generally not present in epic tales, as it is an archaic element.

-It is also important to note that magic in Greek myth is exclusively used by women.
-There is therefore a fairly clear division of roles: the man is a soothsayer and a prophet, while the woman is a sorceress.
+It is also important to note that women exclusively use magic in Greek myth.
+There is, therefore a fairly clear division of roles: the man is a soothsayer and a prophet, while the woman is a sorceress.